Te Umukuratawhiti

 We offer a wide range of extra opportunities and activities for children.

-School sport teams playing hockey, netball, soccer, touch and futsal. -
+School sport teams playing futsal, hockey and netball

-Music lessons available (during school time) in guitar, piano or keyboard and violin -
+Music lessons available (during school time) in ukulele, guitar and keyboard

 After-school Art Class run by two local artists